gcc-mirror/gcc/gcc/config/mips/mips.md

 })

-;; On most targets, the expansion of (lo_sum (high X) X) for a 64-bit ;; SYMBOL_GENERAL X will take 6 cycles.
+;; On most targets, the expansion of (lo_sum (high X) X) for a 64-bit ;; SYMBOL_ABSOLUTE X will take 6 cycles.
 This next pattern allows combine ;; to merge the HIGH and LO_SUM parts of a move if the HIGH part is only ;; used once.
 We can then use the sequence:
 ;;